 Pictures of Vine Plants

-There's a little bit of everything in this photo gallery showing some of the types of vine plants available.
-Kiwi is grown for its variegated leaves and is relatively uncommon in the many areas of the U.S. By contrast, morning glory is grown for its flowers and is ubiquitous in American yards!
-I also cover, for example, wild vines and examples...
+There's a little bit of everything in this gallery showing some of the types of vine plants available.
+Kiwi is grown for its variegated leaves and is relatively uncommon in the many areas of the U.S. By contrast, morning glory is grown for its flowers and is ubiquitous in American yards.
+I also cover, for example, wild vines.

 A Vine Plant for Every Landscaping Need?

 Well, not quite every need.
-Nonetheless, the range of functions covered by vine plants is impressive.
+But the range of functions covered by vine plants is impressive.
 Dry, shady areas under trees are frequently a problem in landscaping.
 One solution is growing Vinca minor there.
 Or how about when you have an ugly fence you wish to camouflage?
-Morning glory fits the bill in full sun, climbing hydrangea in...
+Morning glory fits the bill in full sun, climbing hydrangea in shade.